It’s that time of year again…cold and flu season.

 Looking back, I can attribute my weakened immune system to NOT doing all of the things I’ve outlined below on a consistent basis.
 When I’m following these steps, I don’t get sick.
 My immune system is strong and fights for me.

 So, what are the secrets of those who stay well?
 What if we could naturally boost our immune system, so we could thrive through instead of simply survive this time of year?
 Can we do more to protect ourselves than solely relying on the flu shot and a bottle of hand sanitizer?
-Most of the medications we take just suppress symptoms but don’t get to the root of why we’re sick.
+Not that there’s any harm in getting a bottle of Hand Sanitizer Canada ready for when the sickness hits, but most of the medications we take just suppress symptoms but don’t get to the root of why we’re sick.
 They also interfere with our body’s natural healing process.
 And we all know washing our hands is certainly important, but…

 We can do better.